Aggressively Protecting The Rights Of Service Members

 Our military defense practice includes personal attention and advocacy for clients who face AWOL, Articles 15 and 32, command investigation, security clearance and war crimes legal matters.
 Our background as judge advocates has benefited members of all military branches and we have built a recognized reputation for results.

 We Proudly Serve Military Service Members Around The World

 The administrative procedure known as a board of inquiry typically occurs when a military officer commits an error or an act that reflects negatively upon him or the service.
 A board of inquiry generally convenes as a panel of three senior officers who investigate the act or error in question, the person alleged to have committed it, and his or her record in the armed services.
 A board of inquiry can produce a variety of outcomes — as well as a negative impact on one’s opportunity to advance in the military and future career prospects.

 A result of a board of inquiry hearing could be, at worst, separation with an Other Than Honorable Discharge and the loss of your career.
 To assure that your rights are protected, an experienced military defense firm should be alongside at all times.
 We can hear and investigate the details of the incident, and begin formulating an effective defense strategy.

 Contact Us Today | Protect Your Rights

 We work hard to help you avoid many of the negative consequences of these hearings, including demotion, discharge and others.
-Speak with at attorney about your rights.
+Speak with a Cumberland County attorney about your rights.
 Call us toll free at 866-588-1217 or in Fayetteville/Fort Bragg at 910-249-9020.
 You may also reach us online by sending us an inquiry.